-Headed by Director/Writer/Producer Andy Fickman and producing partner Betsy Sullenger, Oops Doughnuts Productions develops and creates award-winning entertainment through a variety of artistic mediums including film, television, theater, and the world wide web.
+Headed by Director/Writer/Producer Andy Fickman and producing partner Betsy Sullenger, Oops Doughnuts Productions develops and creates award-winning entertainment through a variety of artistic mediums including film, television, theater, and digital.

 Andy Fickman is an award-winning director, writer and producer.
 He is currently directing and executive producing Kevin James’ hit comedy Kevin Can Wait for Sony TV and CBS, and he recently directed and executive produced Kevin James’ stand-up comedy Netflix special Never Don’t Give Up.
 Previously, Fickman helmed Sony’s box office hit movie, Paul Blart: Mall Cop 2.
 Additionally, Fickman produced, alongside Todd Garner, Scouts Guide to the Zombie Apocalypse directed by Chris Landon for Paramount.